-The system on this boat is an 12v refrigerator and freezer.
+Amatheia has a 12v refrigerator and separate freezer inside and a 12V cockpit fridge.
 This system is designed to run 24hrs a day if you wish.
-To ensure that it does not fail there are two things you should do.
+To ensure that they do not fail there are two things you should do.